Azzedde/Azzedde.github.io/_posts/2025-09-27-linear-regression.md

   A very, very deep research on linear regression and the wisdom behind it!
 author_profile: true
 read_time: true
-classes: [wide, full-bleed]  # <- add this custom class
+classes: [wide, full-bleed]
 header:
   overlay_image: /assets/images/linear-regression-cover.jpg
   overlay_filter: 0.25
-  caption: "Read pleaase, if you feel bored, your loss!"
+  caption: "Understanding patterns in data, from intuition to mathematics"
 ---

-The world is fascinating, and math is one of our best tools to make sense of it.
-Of course, we can never capture everything with perfect precision, there are always hidden factors we can’t measure or predict.
-But that doesn’t mean we need to stop trying.

-What fascinates me is this very simple idea: if we know how a phenomenon has behaved in the past, and we have a historical record of it, then we can, with some confidence (never with absolute certainty), guess how it will behave under certain conditions.
-And sometimes, we don’t even need advanced statistics or machine learning, our minds alone are often capable of making these predictions.

-We actually do this all the time in our daily lives.
-We use our own experience to deduce outcomes from specific factors we observe.
-For instance, if we are in the northern hemisphere of Earth and the sky is thick with clouds, we confidently expect rain.
-Or about the housing market: even without a formula, we can predict that rent in Paris will be high if an apartment is near luxury neighborhoods and has many rooms, while in smaller cities it will be far less expensive.
-People who work in real estate can often guess the price of a property with striking accuracy because they’ve absorbed patterns from seeing thousands of examples.
-Their intuition is built from exposure, from past data.
+How does an expert in any field predict outcomes with high confidence?

+The answer seems obvious: experience.
+But what exactly is **experience?** It's an unconscious statistical model built through repeated observation.
+A doctor sees symptoms and predicts diagnoses.
+A real estate agent sees location and square footage and estimates price.
+Their intuition is pattern recognition refined over thousands of examples.

+This ability isn't exclusive to experts.
+We all build informal predictive models constantly in our heads.
+We see thick clouds and expect rain.
+We notice an apartment's size and location and guess its cost.

+Let’s make a playful summer example that we will use to introduce more concepts and step by step get closer to **linear regression** which is the subject of this blog post.

-To make this more concrete, let’s take a playful summer example, imagine we run a small experiment: each day we note the average temperature, we ask a group of people how many ice creams they bought (then we calculate the quantity in cL of how much they consumed), and we measure their “sunburn index” on a scale from 0 to 10 (where 0 means no redness at all, and 10 means very strong sunburn, measured with a handheld erythema device).
-And we can see the results of our small experiment in the following table:
+Imagine we run a small experiment: each day we note the average temperature, we ask a group of people how many ice creams they bought (then we calculate the quantity in cL of how much they consumed), and we measure their “sunburn index” on a scale from 0 to 10 (where 0 means no redness at all, and 10 means very strong sunburn, measured with a handheld erythema device).
+And we can see the results in the following table:

 | day | temperature (°C) | sunburn index (0–10) | ice creams (cl) |
 | --: | ---------------: | -------------------: | ----------------: |